 See here for more information in relation to the driving suspended and for further information in relation to things that need to be considered before Court.

 - The most common defence is the defence of Honest and Reasonable Mistake of fact.
 Running this defence should only occur after a detailed conversation with a specialist traffic lawyer.
 It is important to remember if you are successful in running this defence it is open for a magistrate per s30A of the Road Safety Act to further disqualify you from driving, even when you successfully defend the charge.
 This is not to say that we cant get the matter withdrawn prior to a contested hearing proceeding.

 Do I need a traffic lawyer for court?

-If so, you need to obtain advice from a law firm that has extensive experience handling these types of cases.
+If you have been charged with driving disqualified, then you should obtain advice from a law firm that has extensive experience handling these types of cases.

 We regularly appear at the Melbourne CBD, Dandenong, Ringwood, Moorabbin, Frankston, Werribee, Geelong and Ballarat Magistrates’ Courts representing clients facing driving offences, and we have offices at all of these localities.